Schulconnex/Schulconnex/docs/english-api-notes/data-models.md

 mandant | ID of the organisation that owns the group dataset. referrer | Referrer is the ID that the local client system uses.
 It is used to map the ID provided by the registry server to the data stored in the local school management software. ktid | ID of the person context associated with the group. rollen | Role of a person within the group.
-Refer to code list *Gruppenrolle*. von | Begin of the group membership. bis | End of the group membership. revision | Revision number of the information.
+Refers to code list *Gruppenrolle*. von | Begin of the group membership. bis | End of the group membership. revision | Revision number of the information.
 This is mainly used to check on updates and deletes of data sets, whether there have been any changes to the data since it was retrieved by the client system.